nludwig/nick.ludwi.gg/content/posts/setup-nextcloud.md

 ship.
-I wanted to host my own files as well, and ran across [Nextcloud](https://nextcloud.com/) and set it up as well.
+I wanted to host my own files as well, and ran across [Nextcloud](https://nextcloud.com/) and decided to set it up.

 Below are a compilation of instructions to make it easy on myself when I inevitably need to set everything up again.